SpazzTL/Novelpedia/README.md

 # Novelpedia Browser

-A browser for easily finding and sorting novels on Novelpia.
+A browser for easily finding and sorting novels from various platforms, such as kakao, novelpia, and sfacg

 ## About